 This diagram explains the 3-tier architecture used in enterprise settings.

-Speed: The goal is to have only one call to the server for each 'page' of display on the screen.
+Speed: The goal is to have only one call to the server for each page of display on the screen.
 This single call will return a single dataset (group of tables) which is as small as possible.
 Eliminating multiple calls reduces latency (roundtrip time) issues, such as when connecting across a satellite connection.
-Keeping the result set small helps the program remain responsive even when the connection is slow (e.g. a dial-up connection).
+Keeping the result set small helps the program remain responsive even when the connection is slow (e.g., a dial-up connection).

 Security: An advantage of using a Middle Tier is increased security.
 In a direct connection, the MySQL username and password must be stored on the client computer.
 But with a Middle Tier, the client doesn't need access to the MySQL username and password.
-There is still not any security for the OpenDentImages folder (A to Z folders).
-Each client must still have access to a shared OpenDentalImages folder to view items in the Images module.
+There is still not any security for the Paths if using local or network folders.
+Each client must still have access to a shared OpenDentImages folder to view items in the Imaging Module.
 There are a few options:

 Although it is not shown above, multiple clients can connect through either of the two methods and both connection methods can be used simultaneously.
 In fact, a direct connection is required when updating versions, and this requirement is satisfied by running the OpenDental.exe directly on the Middle Tier server.

 See Middle Tier Installation for more information.